NikitaRomanov/gatechain_launch/README.md

 To terminate the node with all data make `docker-compose down -v -t1`.
 It is necessary to remove all unused volumes.

+## Run GateChain local chain

 To run a local chain with EVM RPC just type `GATEPASS=12345678 CHAIN='other' docker-compose -f docker-compose-local.yaml up --build`

-Now you cn send requests to this EVM RPC.
+Now you can send requests to this EVM RPC.
 The request body is:

 `curl -H "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":[metod],"params":[params],"id":[id]}' URL:6060`